goonerrafat/image-classifier/README.md

 # Image Classifier using Pre-trained ImageNet Model

 It's a script that can label image using keras & ResNet50, a pre-trained ImageNet model.
-It takes image input in the form of *path* or *Image URL* and output the label of corresponding image.
+It takes image input in the form of *path* or *Image URL* and output the classification label of corresponding image.

 ## Instruction